-Under Title IX of the Education Amendments of 1972 (20 U.S.C.
+Title IX of the Education Amendments of 1972 (20 U.S.C.
 1681) and its implementing regulations (34 C.F.R.
-106) sexual harassment is a form of prohibited sex discrimination.
+106) prohibit sex discrimination.
 Title IX provides:

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance.